ConjurTech/slate/source/includes/api/_orders.html.md

 For additional security, care should be taken to verify that the transaction returned from the API matches that of the requested order.
 An example of validating an order transaction can be found here:

- TODO: finish this.

 NEO example:
   first step (message prefix, sign)

 NEO example:
   second step (serialize txn, sign)

 ## List orders